234 Cuba St, Te Aro, Wellington

 Fidel’s has been operating since 1996.
-The owner, Roger Young, apparently drew the name from a high school project on Cuba, but its location in Cuba St also makes the reference to President Fidel Castro logical.
+The owner, Roger Young, apparently drew the name from a high school project he did on Cuba, but its location in Cuba St also makes the reference to President Fidel Castro logical.
 This is complemented with 1950s Cuban revolution memorabilia and graphics throughout the premises and a certain run-down, or rusticated, grunge aesthetic.

-The muesli came with runny coconut yoghurt, a jug of cows’ milk and a fruit compote.
+My muesli came with runny coconut yoghurt, a jug of cows’ milk and a fruit compote.
 The compote included blueberries, one or two boysenberries, strawberries and apple.
 I’ve come across cooked strawberries in a few other café compotes and I really don’t see the point.
 They end up as mushy, tasteless things.
 On the other hand, the apple was nice, both visually and in taste, as it was barely cooked, providing a contrasting crispness of texture and taking on the red stain of the berries.

 Now, to the muesli itself.
 It was mostly well-toasted, fine grained oats with very little other content.
 I spied a few pieces of cashew nuts and occasional sunflower and pumpkin seeds.
 There were four or five dried cranberries and possibly a few pieces of other dried fruit (apricot and apple?) too small to really identify.
 My companion pronounced the muesli “A bit monotonous and needed more sense of adventure.”
 Exactly.
 It was too uniform and needed more ingredients.
 The only plus was that it wasn’t highly sweetened.

 The Americano coffee from single origin Cuban beans was OK, but didn’t stand out for me.
 Filter is not served.